 - 1. The primary examination fees are charged to the company, and secondary examination fees are charged to the individual. - 2.
 Medical fees for work injury or work-related disease is entirely charged to the company. - 3.
-Regulations for general medical fees of employees and their families follow a separate guideline. - 4.
-Medical compensation is unavailable in the case of neurasthenia, dental disease that does not directly affect physical health, when employees are working in mandatory military service, when being covered by the Industrial Accident Compensation Insurance, or when other medical fees are deemed inappropriate for compensation.
+Regulations for general medical fees of employees and their families follow a separate

+4. Medical compensation is unavailable in the case of neurasthenia, dental disease that does not directly affect physical health, when employees are working in mandatory military service, when being covered by the Industrial Accident Compensation Insurance, or when other medical fees are deemed inappropriate for compensation.

 Female Employment Support Policy As a policy aimed at supporting female management and employees, maternity protection regulations were implemented.
-This is an important matter considering that 57% of all ATUS employees are female.
-During the reporting period, one of our employees went on maternity leave.
+This is an important matter considering that 29% of all ATUS employees are female.
 Based on the notion that family-oriented management is a major aspect of the company, we are striving to implement more diverse benefit policies accommodating female employees.